min2028/flashcard-java/README.md

 FlashCardGeneratorApp only creates the welcome window so it has no associations with the classes created other than the classes from the java library.

-If I have time, I would use the observer pattern to notify the user the flashcard or subject or divider they are creating.
-I would also create more classes with a specific behaviour to each class to increase cohesion for the FlashCardGenerator and NewWindowToCreateFlashcard classes.
+If I have more time,
+- I would use the observer pattern to notify the user the flashcard or subject or divider they are creating.
+- I would create more classes with a specific behaviour to each class to increase cohesion for the FlashCardGenerator and NewWindowToCreateFlashcard classes.